Retirement Onboarding - Over Involvement

 It's incredibly important to stay involved at some level in the business and the industry.
 It is just as important that they avoid some of the pitfalls of involvement that many unintentionally fall into - or get dragged into.

-Many owners fail to recognize the level of their influence they exert just by being present.
+Many owners fail to recognize the level of influence they exert just by being present.

 Successor(s) can feel stifled in their communication or may see it is a mental safety net.
 Both of those will impact their own leadership development.
 Look at simple things, such as changing offices to something out of the way and changing your work times, allowing your new leaders to truly lead.